cloud-native-toolkit/cloud-native-toolkit-workshop/README.md

     - Select Starter Kits
     - Select Workshop App Template
     - Login into GIT Sever using the provided username and password
-    - WARNING: There is bug in the link url, remove the last part of the path `/generate`
     - Fork the repository `app` from the user `toolkit`
     - Copy the HTTP url to the new git repository